 Services to Members

 In 2015, the SFA dealt with 56,788 (written and telephone) enquiries from members on issues that directly affected their business.
 The SFA provided one-to-one direct consultations with 793 member companies.
 Some 83% of queries related to employment law and HR Management.

 SFA Website - www.sfa.ie / Weekly E-zines

-The SFA website improved functionality brings members to the fore, with a membership directory, member profiles and member special offers highlighted.
-The information content continues to be updated to reflect the SFA’s wide-range of business-solution focused advice and to highlight more effectively our lobbying and media engagement.
-In 2014, there were 2,886,623 hits on the website.
-In addition, all members directly receive our monthly e-zine which is full of news, information and advice.
+The SFA website has been redesigned to incorporate the fresh new SFA branding.
+The site brings members to the fore, with a membership directory, member profiles and member special offers highlighted.
+The information content continues to be updated to reflect the SFA’s wide-range of business-focused advice and to highlight more effectively our lobbying and media engagement.
+In 2015, there were 2,992,203 hits on the website.
+In September, we moved from a monthly to a weekly e-zine, keeping members updated with news, information and advice each Tuesday.